sofiayem/rtd-doc-tests/docs/source/requester.rst

 * To start from scratch, go through the :ref:`step-by-instructions <build_requester>` listed below and:

   #.
 Click on the tabs that correspond to your programming language of choice (currently, Golang or Java) to see relevant code examples.
   #.
-Pay attention to comments in the examples.
+Pay attention to comments in code examples.

 * To skip the basics, read (and copy-paste) the working :ref:`requester code <requester_example>` provided at the end.